olsenlabmit/BigSMILES/README.md

-# \{:\)\} The BigSMILES Project
+# \{:\)\} The BigSMILES/PolyDAT Project

-## What is BigSMILES?
+## What is BigSMILES/PolyDAT project?

-BigSMILES is an open-source effort that aims to lay down necessary infrastructure for polymer informatics.
-The goal of the BigSMILES project is to provide a series of standards and software that facilitate the communication between chemists, material scientists, cheminformatics researchers and computer scientists, and ultimately leading to more rapid development data-driven polymer research.
+The BigSMILES/PolyDAT project is an open-source effort that aims to lay down necessary infrastructure for polymer informatics.
+The goal of this project is to provide a series of standards and software that facilitate the communication between chemists, material scientists, cheminformatics researchers and computer scientists, and ultimately leading to more rapid development data-driven polymer research.

-Currently, the BigSMILES project is comprised of three major components:
+Currently, the project is comprised of three major components:

 1. [**BigSMILES line notation**](https://olsenlabmit.github.io/BigSMILES/docs/line_notation.html)
    an extension to the popular SMILES line notation that provides support over general polymeric and macromolecular systems